dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 # Implementation Status

 An open-source reference implementation, written in Java, is available at <https://github.com/tefiros/cose-provenance>.
 This implementation has been used to generate the examples in the appendix of this document, and was first demonstrated at the IETF 122 Hackathon.
 Work is ongoing to explore its integration with other open-source YANG modules.
+A kafka message broker integration was presented at the IETF 123 Hackathon aiming at convergence with current efforts on YANG Push.
+The implementation is available at <https://github.com/tefiros/kafka-provenance>.

 --- back